adamwalker/clash-riscv/Readme.md

 The sample program in Program.hs is a recursive function to calculate the ith element of the Fibonacci sequence.

 ## TODO
-* Implement pipeline stalls
-    * To avoid the hazard that arises when something is loaded from memory and is then immediately used
-    * To allow the instruction and data mem/cache to take more than one cycle
+* Implement data mem/cache stalls
 * Exceptions
     * Misaligned instruction fetch
     * Misaligned data memory access